 You should always look out for pugmarks, alarm calls, and rely on naturalists/safari guides’ knowledge.
 It helps in anticipating where your preferred animal might be hiding.
 The jungle areas are always peaceful and calm.
 It can reveal many subtle signs of animal presence in the nearby areas.

-Why is an alarm call significant during jungle safaris?
+Why an alarm call is significant during jungle safaris?

 Alarm calls are certain sounds that animals make, like deer, monkeys, sambar deer, chital, etc, when they spot a predator in their vicinity.
 This acts as a warning call to other animals who can become alert and stay safe.
 While on safaris, alarm calls will help you to get an idea of the exact location of the predator.
 This may include a tiger, if you follow it carefully.